mhiuuu/corny/JOURNAL.md

 I started redo everything on the PCBs and had a pretty neat appearance now.
 I added some padding to the keyboard outline so my traces have more spacing.

 But after that I realized I made the dumbest mistake a human ever could: In the config file, instead of matching the thumb keys with `P10` pin, I left them as `Pten` at the lastest refractor without fixing which means I have to redo everything again =(((.
-The power switch was also kinda off when place on the outside of the board so I had to move it back a bit (I just do it inside `KiCAD` without edit the config lol)
+The power switch was also kinda off when placed on the outside of the boar,d so I had to move it back a bit (I just do it inside `KiCAD` without edit the config lol)

 > Disclaimer: I did fix the config later

 ![](/assets/left_plate.png)

-But after that everythign was really nice and I finshed the right plate beautifully
+But after that everything was really nice and I finished the right plate beautifully

 ---